 While the exact cause is unknown, the risk of developing Alzheimer’s disease may be increased by a range of factors, including:

 - previous severe head injuries

-- lifestyle factors and conditions associated with vascular disease.
+- lifestyle factors and conditions affecting heart and brain health.

-If you are worried that you may have Alzheimer's disease then visit your doctor.
-They will want to know about any new or worsening problems you may have noticed such as:
+If you are worried that you may have Alzheimer's disease visit your doctor to get some advice.
+Your doctor may ask you about any new or worsening problems you may have noticed such as:

 - speech problems such as difficulty finding the right words

 - difficulty in understanding what people are saying

 There is no single test that can be used to diagnose Alzheimer's disease.
 If your doctor suspects you may have Alzheimer’s disease, they may refer you to a specialist to confirm the diagnosis.

 Although Alzheimer’s disease is not a normal part of ageing, it is more common in older people and may affect about one in four people over the age of 85.